browserengineering/book/book/http.md

 2.0](https://medium.com/platform-engineer/evolution-of-http-69cfe6531ba0)).
-The HTTP 1.1 standard adds a variety of useful features, like keep-alive, but in the interest of simplicity our browser won\'t use them yet.
-We\'re also not implementing HTTP 2.0; HTTP 2.0 is much more complex than the 1.X series, and is intended for large and complex web applications, which our browser won\'t much support, anyway.
+The HTTP 1.1 standard adds a variety of useful features, like keep-alive, but in the interest of simplicity our browser won\'t use them.
+We\'re also not implementing HTTP 2.0; HTTP 2.0 is much more complex than the 1.X series, and is intended for large and complex web applications, which our browser can't run anyway.

 After the first line, each line contains a *header*, which has a name (like `Host`) and a value (like `example.org`).
 Different headers mean